 Many people complained about noise and lack of signal.
-Its
+Its usually

 because of a poor

 FM antenna, or the antenna is wrongly connected.

 Most FM antennas are nominated as either 75 ohms or 300 ohms.
 You

 don't need to know

 usually most AM/FM

 radios, receivers, or tuners have terminals on the rear panel and

-and labeled 300 ohms or 75 ohms,
+labelled 300 ohms or 75 ohms,

 and YOU have to make sure the antenna you bought from Jaycar or